radian-software/straight.el/README.md

 To learn more, see the documentation on [version lockfiles][#user/lockfiles].

-### Installing Org

-There are [some complications][#issue-faq/org] with installing Org at the moment.
-However, they are not hard to work around.

 ## FAQ
 ### The wrong version of my package was loaded